carpentries/instructor-training/07-motivation.md

 > *   Learner will correctly identify the motivational strategies used in a short lesson.
 > *   Learner will correctly explain the difference between fixed mindset and growth mindset
 >     and its implications for classroom performance.
-> *   Learner will correctly explain stereotype threat
+> *   Learner will correctly explain stereotype threat and its implications for classroom performance.
->     and its implications for classroom performance.
+> *   Learner will be able to do an accessibility test of a workshop venue.
 {: .objectives}

 ## Motivation